dannyvelas/goodbudget-helpers/README.md

     wouldn't be able to hold all the data in RAM and it would crash.
   * To fix this I might have to split each file into chunks, process each chunk, and then aggregate in the output.
 * Using a web server or a GUI to offer a better graphical interface:
-  * It would be much more user friendly and fancy if this repo were an API endpoint so that all the data handling logic happened on the backend and the graphing logic on the front-end.
+  * It would be much nicer if this repo was an API endpoint or a downloadable app so that all the data handling logic could happen on some backend and the graphing logic on a user-friendly, interactive front-end.